-- Resistance to change.
+Resistance to change.
 Some on the college side may feel that bringing nonacademic services to students is not a necessary college function; on the other side, a community-based organization may feel the partnership threatens its budget or role.
-Staff on both sides may worry about increased workload and demands on their limited time. - Database problems.
-Colleges and their communitybased partners may have outdated or incompatible database systems.
-In fact, this is likely because these entities make do with scant resources, which could limit the partnership's ability to collect information on services provided. - Culture clashes.
-The missions or work styles of the partners may collide.
-A well-articulated agreement on common goals and outcomes is the best guarantee of a mutually beneficial partnership.
+Staff on both sides may worry about increased workload and demands on their limited time.

-23 https://www.nngroup.com/articles/mental-models/
+25 https://nngroup.com/articles/mental-models/